kewisch/crutool/README.md

     # of your configuration, then you only need to specify the target branch
     crutool review create <targetbranch>

     # Set the review status.
-    # Valid status values are:
-    #   summarize, close, reopen, complete,
-    #   uncomplete, abandon, delete
+Either set a specific status by passing it on the
+    # commandline or omit the status and get a list of possible actions.
-    # You can summarize and close at once by using "close"
+    # If summarizing is possible you can summarize and close at once by using
+    # status "close".
-    crutool review <issue_or_cr> set <status>
+    crutool review <issue_or_cr> set [<status>]

 Jira Module
 -----------